lsha49/ll_FORUM_CLASSIFICATION/README.md

 * Sklearn > 0.19.0

 Data adapter:
 -------------------------------------------------------------------------------------------------------
 Data adapter is designed to transform raw input data into a proper format to be used in subsequent steps.
 The input data is expected to be in a csv file which should include a post text column and a label column.
 As an example, we have included Stanford forum post dataset used in this study to the toolkit repository.
 The data adaptor component is responsible for pre-processing the raw text contained in a post (e.g., stemming and removing non-alphabetic words).
 Then, the pre-processed posts are randomly split into training and testing set according to a pre-defined ratio (i.e., 80% for training and 20% for testing).

+Raw corpus is first preprocessed using: ml_classifiers.populateFinalText After preprocessin, the training/test set is split using: model_selection.train_test_split

 Feature Composer: